anton4d/Dev-Journal/on_hold/index.md

 # On Hold projects

-This section lists all currently active projects with more detail than the [main index](../index.md).
+This section lists all currently onhold projects with more detail than the [main index](../index.md).

-To be considered "ongoing," a project should show activity at least once a month.
+To be considered "onhold," a project should be inactivity.
-If a project becomes inactive, it will be either:
+If a project becomes active agian, it will be moved to active.

-- moved to the **archive** (if dropped permanently), or
-- moved to **on-hold** (if I plan to return to it later)

 | Project | Started | Description | Language | Goal |
 |---------|---------|-------------|----------|------|